Israel sentences Islamic leader to jail for incitement

 Saleh has previously been imprisoned in Israel for scuffling with police near al-Aqsa and being convicted of sending money to needy Palestinians in the West Bank and Gaza, which Israeli prosecutors said was to be used by anti-Israel militant groups.

-The Islamic Movement, which runs its own Islamic educational and religious services, has been at the forefront of protests against Israeli government policies toward its Arab minority and Palestinians in the occupied territories.
+The Islamic Movement, which runs its own Islamic educational and religious services, has been at the forefront of protests against Israeli government policies towards its Arab minority and Palestinians in the occupied territories.

-Netanyahu’s bid to outlaw the organization could be shot down by legal experts and the Shin Bet, Israel’s security service, has said the move could end up sparking further violence.
+Netanyahu’s bid to outlaw the organisation could be shot down by legal experts and the Shin Bet, Israel’s security service, has said the move could end up sparking further violence.

 Omar Khamayseh, Salah’s lawyer, said the Sheikh was to begin his prison sentence on Nov.
 15.